Financial risk management: Investment management

 allocation-strategy dependent (tactical, dynamic, or strategic) rebalance its asset allocation from e.g. equities to bonds.

+In all cases here, the Risk Manager may impose a limit on the relevant factor-, asset-, or country exposure.

-In parallel with the above, managers — active and passive — periodically monitor and manage tracking error, i.e. underperformance vs a "benchmark".
+Parallel to the aforementioned concerns, managers — active and passive — periodically monitor and manage tracking error, i.e. underperformance vs a "benchmark".

 Here, they will use attribution analysis preemptively so as to diagnose the source early, and to take corrective action: realigning, often factor-wise, on the basis of this "feedback".

 As relevant, they will similarly use style analysis to address style drift.

 See also Fixed-income attribution and Benchmark-driven investment strategy.

-Regarding Discretionary Funds: Managers here, as mentioned, rely largely on insight, monitoring company-level risks, industry dynamics, and macro-factors, and will reduce exposure, or hedge, based on any perceived risks.
+In preference to the approaches above, Managers of Discretionary Funds, will, as mentioned, rely largely on insight when managing portfolio risk.
+Here, they will closely monitor company-level risks, industry dynamics, and macro-factors, and will then reduce exposure, or hedge, based on any perceived risks.

 The weight attached to the various concerns will differ given the strategy employed: value funds, for example, focus on changes in firm fundamentals (but otherwise will "buy and hold"); while growth funds are exposed to both market (beta) and sector returns.

-In parallel, Managers apply (practice derived) position-level stop loss rules, as well as portfolio-level construction limits re max position size, sector exposure, country or currency exposure, and benchmark-relative tracking error.
+In parallel, these Managers apply (practice derived) position-level stop loss rules, as well as portfolio-level construction limits re max position size, sector exposure, country or currency exposure, and benchmark-relative tracking error.

 As a supplement, Managers (at larger institutions) may use various of the above quantitative tools to monitor risk exposures and potential losses.